-- Sampling must take place the final point of delivery or other location as determined between buyer and seller.
-The buyer's and seller's Controller or Nominated Representative must supervise the sampling. - The buyer must notify the seller in writing of any quality claim within 28 days (4weeks) of the arrival of the cotton at the point of delivery.
+- 1 a For contracts where the seller must arrange for the carriage of the goods (e.g. CIF, CFR, CPT, CIP etc.), the buyer must notify the seller in writing of any quality claim within 28 days (4 weeks) of the date of arrival.
 The parties must provide in writing the names of their Controller or Nominated Representative to supervise sampling within 14 days (2 weeks) of the notification in writing of any claim.
-Initially, each party will bear the costs of their Controller or Nominated Representative. - In the event that either party fails to nominate their controller or nominated representatives within the 14 days (2 weeks) deadline and reply to the claim of the other, the other party may proceed with sampling by a Member Controller only. - 4 Samples to be used in any manual or instrument test based quality arbitrations, should be drawn within 28 days (four weeks) of the date of notification in writing of any claim. - 5 Bylaw 337 stipulates the time deadlines and procedures for the commencement of quality arbitrations.
+Initially, each party will bear the costs of their Controller or Nominated Representative. - b For contracts where the buyer must arrange for the carriage of the goods (e.g., FOB, FCA, FOT, FOR etc.), the buyer must notify the seller in writing of any quality claim within 28 days (4 weeks) of the date of shipment shown on the Transport Document. - 2 a For contracts where the seller must arrange for the carriage of the goods (e.g., CIF, CFR, CPT, CIP etc.), sampling should be performed at the final destination of the cotton (buyer's mill, warehouse etc.) or any other location as determined between buyer and seller. - b For contracts where the buyer must arrange for the carriage of the goods (e.g., FOB, FCA, FOT, FOR etc.), sampling should take place at the place of receipt, or any other location as determined between buyer and seller. - 3.
+The buyer's and seller's Controller or Nominated Representative must supervise the sampling. - 4.
+In the event that either party fails to nominate their controller or nominated representatives within the 14 days (2 weeks) deadline and reply to the claim of the other, the other party may proceed with sampling by a Member Controller only.

+- 5. Samples to be used in any manual or instrument test-based Quality Arbitrations, should be drawn within 28 days (four weeks) of the date of notification in writing of any claim. - 6.
+Bylaw 337 stipulates the time deadlines and procedures for the commencement of Quality Arbitrations.

 - A sample from a bale of cotton should weigh about 150 grams.
 If possible, the sample should be identified by mark and bale number or any other reference unique to the sampled bale.
-Unless otherwise agreed by the parties, samples drawn should be sealed by the buyer's and/or seller's nominated representatives. - For manual classification claims, instrument testing claims and/or arbitrations, cotton must be sampled 10% unless otherwise agreed.
+Unless otherwise agreed by the parties, samples drawn should be sealed by the buyer's and/or seller's nominated representatives. - 2 For manual classification claims, instrument testing claims and/or arbitrations, cotton must be sampled 10% unless otherwise agreed.
 The samples must be representative of 10% of the bales that comprise each disputed lot, mark, truck or container defined on the seller's commercial invoice or packing list. - 3 Samples may be drawn from part lots, and/or truck and/or container shipments.
-However, a claim can only be made on the number of bales available at the time of sampling. - In the event that a quality arbitration award is made, the cost of drawing, supervision of drawing and dispatch of samples may be recoverable and will be determined by the arbitrators.
-In normal circumstances, and at the discretion of the arbitrators, the costs may follow the event.
+However, a claim can only be made on the number of bales available at the time of sampling. - In the event that a Quality Arbitration award is made, the cost of drawing, supervision of drawing and dispatch of samples may be recoverable and will be determined by the arbitrators.
+In normal circumstances, and at the discretion of the arbitrators, the costs may follow the event. - 5 Sampling for Moisture Regain is set out in Rule 230. - Bylaws 337 to Bylaw 341 stipulate the timetables and procedures governing manual quality and instrument test based arbitrations.